 Course Catalog – How This Post Is Unique

-The one key difference between the classroom is that you are not given a proctor or list of books to read to take you through the journey of becoming a trader.
+The one key difference between the classroom is that you are not given a proctor or list of stock trading for beginners books to read to take you through the journey of becoming a trader.

 You can, of course, go the route of becoming a certified market technician which will give you course materials, or you can signup with any number of trading educators you can find around the web.